postmanlabs/labs-docs/v6/enterprise/sso/saml_okta.md

      [![details](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Okta-IDP-Details3.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Okta-IDP-Details3.png)

-     Once you fill-in the details, click the **Generate relay state** button to create a parameter to send with a SAML response in an IDP-initiated single sign-on.
+     Once you fill-in the details, click the **Generate relay/Regenerate relay** button to create a parameter to send with a SAML response in an IDP-initiated single sign-on.
 Copy the **relay state** and paste it in the following screen:

      [![details](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Okta-Relay-State.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Okta-IDP-Details3.png)

-     To copy, click **Edit** button and paste the value in **Default Relay State** field.
+     To paste, click **Edit** button and paste the value in **Default Relay State** field.

      Click **Save Authentication**.